demidenm/PyReliMRI/docs/icc_funcs.rst

                      colorbar_fontsize = 14).open_in_browser()

-Here we save the image using nibabel:
+Here I save the image using nibabel:

 .. code-block:: python